tbro-dev/Directory-Deployment-Manager/README.md

 ## Usage

 1. Clone this repository to your Ubuntu server.
+You can also just move the deploy.sh script to the Ubuntu server directory on its own without the full repository.

    ```bash
    git clone https://github.com/tbro-dev/Ubuntu-Deployment-Manager.git